nickreich/methods2/schedule.md

 <a name="c6"/>
 #### Class 6 (Feb 6):
 _Activities_
+* in small groups: compare functions, come up with a consensus "best" functional method for calculating the betas.
 * lecture: conducting simulation studies on regression
 * lab: implementing a simulation study